 Germany boasts an excellent childcare system, with certain cities offering daycare subsidies (more so in former east Germany, although it becoming more common in the west).

-You can also find German childcare centres that offer prices at a substantially lower rate for older children.
+You can also find German childcare centers that offer prices at a substantially lower rate for older children.
 For example, fees up to the age of four can average more than €200 a month, compared to less than €100 for children aged five because it is their final year before starting school.
 Read more about childcare in Germany.

 Expats living in Germany are required to take out basic German health insurance.
 The cost varies depending on age, cover and the health insurance company you use.
 Basic insurance for students starts at around €80 and from €160–€400 for professionals.